oda-hub/renku-graph-vis/README.md

 ![show_graph_main](readme_imgs/example_show-graph.png)

 By clicking on any node in the graph, users can interact with it.
-This action triggers the expansion of the mode: a `SPARQL` query is dynamically constructed, this retrieves all the nodes and edges directly linked to the clicked node.
+This action triggers the expansion of the node: a `SPARQL` query is dynamically constructed, this retrieves all the nodes and edges directly linked to the clicked node.
 The animation below illustrates this behavior.
 It can also be seen that, after the expansion of a node, the newly added nodes can be reabsorbed by clicking on the same node once again.

 <div align="center">
 <img align="center" width="65%" src="readme_imgs/animation_expansion_retraction_2.gif">